 - Sadly the Lincolnshire Show has been cancelled for 2020.
-There will still be a Virtual Lincolnshire Show, – please look out for our reminiscences of past Shows when watching the virtual Show online!
+There will still be a Lincolnshire Show (albeit virtual), please look out for our reminiscences of past Shows when watching the virtual Show online!

-- If you need any further information on business matters, there is a lot of information on our website which you may find useful.
+- If you need any further information on business matters, there is a lot of information to be found on our website which you may find useful.

 In other news